SasukeFreestyle/XTLS-Iran-TLS/README.md

 ```
 sudo certbot certonly
 ```
-Now we will make Certbot use a standalone webserver to certificate authorization.
+Now we will make Certbot use a standalone webserver for certificate authorization.
 For this you need port 80 open.

 For me it was option 1, it may be a different number for you.